 This area needs to experience the love of Jesus through the ups and downs of life.
 Developing a real sense of community and genuine Christian fellowship is a priority, and helping residents work through interpersonal problems while maintaining fellowship and community takes a lot of time.

-After seeing the need in their community, the Carrolls began several ministries to reach residents of all ages, ethnicities, and status.
-Some of their ministries include Bible clubs for kids, adult Bible studies, Vacation Bible School, prison ministry, one week of Bible camp, pulpit supply at six rural churches, youth group, and one-on-one ministry with local young men.
+After seeing the need in their community, the Carrolls began several ministries to reach residents of all ages, ethnicities, and economic statuses.
+Some of their ministries include Bible clubs for kids, adult Bible studies, Vacation Bible School, prison ministry, one week of Bible camp, youth group, and one-on-one ministry with local young men.
 Dave also serves as pastor at the Community Bible Church of Lincoln in Lincoln, MT.

 In order to reach further into surrounding communities, Dave and Lisa work with six churches, the Salvation Army, and an evangelist from Arkansas who brings his horse ministry to their community once a year.

 Dave and Lisa make it a priority to be present in the community.
 They open their home for social gatherings, organize resources to assist others with practical chores, provide meals for some of their Bible studies and ministries, and provide pastoral care and fundraising when crisis hits a family in their community.